 2015: Bree Newsome brings down the flag

 Artist and activist Bree Newsome famously and boldly took down the Confederate flag in front of the South Carolina Capitol Building.
-Newsome’s act of defiance has gone down in history as a symbol against hatred and oppression.
+Newsome's act of defiance has gone down in history as one against hatred and oppression.

 2017: Tiffany Haddish hosts 'Saturday Night Live'

 The "Girls Trip" star made history when she hosted "Saturday Night Live," becoming the first Black woman stand-up comic to do so in the show's 43-season run.
 One year later, actor and musician Donald Glover served as host and musical guest.

 2018: Stacey Abrams runs for governor of Georgia

 The minority leader of the Georgia House of Representatives threw her hat in the ring in Fall 2018 with her bid for governor of Georgia.
 Despite losing by roughly 55,000 votes, Stacey Abrams' campaign put a much-needed spotlight on voter suppression, which still runs rampant in American politics.

 2019: 'Black Panther' achieves two milestones

 Not only did the 2018 Marvel film "Black Panther" become the first superhero movie to star a predominantly Black cast, but at the 2019 Academy Awards, director Ryan Coogler's smash hit garnered three Oscars, two of them history-making.
 Ruth E. Carter became the first Black American woman to win for Best Costume Design, thanking the Academy, in part, for "honoring African royalty, and the empowered way women can look and lead onscreen."
 Hannah Beachler was the first to win for Best Production Design, remarking, "I stand here with agency and self-worth because of Ryan Coogler. ...
 I stand here because of this man who offered me a better perspective of life."